-- 1. The school will not provide non-prescription medication for students. - 2.
-Any prescription or non-prescription (over-the-counter) medication sent to school by a parent/guardian should be sent in the original container, along with a note signed by the parent/guardian with complete instructions as to dosage, time, etc. - 3.
+- 1. Any prescription or non-prescription (over-the-counter) medication sent to school by a parent/guardian should be sent in the original container, along with a note signed by the parent/guardian with complete instructions as to dosage, time, etc. - 2.
 An authorization form must be completed and placed on file in the Administration office for those students who require a routine (daily), long-term (more than fourteen days) medication (i.e. insulin, Ritalin, inhalers, etc.) during school hours.
 This form is to be renewed annually.
-(See Attachment A) - 4.
+(See Attachment A) - 3.
 The school will maintain a record of the administration of medication to students during school hours that includes the student's name, name of medication with dosage and date and time of administration.
 The medication record is initiated via the school secretary or the designated school personnel administering the medication.
-All medication logs will be filed and retained for a minimum of five years. - 5.
+All medication logs will be filed and retained for a minimum of five years. - 4.
 In the absence of the school secretary, the school administrator in collaboration with the school secretary will designate other school personnel who may assist the student with medication.
 Designated school personnel will receive in-service from the county nurse prior to providing such assistance.
 The in-service will include: - a.
 Method of administration. - b.
 Possible signs and symptoms of adverse side effects, omissions, or overdose. - c.
 Proper handling and storage. - d.
 Record keeping. - e.
 Emergency procedure.